dk731/cube-doc/docs/drawing-primitives/point-primitive.md

 # Point

-Draws a filled _sphere with radius 0.5_ at given position, scaling wont affect point size.
+Draws a _filled sphere with radius 0.5_ at a given position; scaling won't affect point size.

 ## Definition: